-A solar term is a period of about two weeks and is based on the sun’s position in the zodiac.
+A solar term is a period of approximately two weeks based on the sun’s position in the zodiac.
 There are 24 solar terms in a year, which make up the traditional Chinese calendar system used to guide farming and everyday life.
-The calendar contributes to the ancient Chinese philosophy that living in accordance with nature will enable one to live a harmonious life.
-This series explores each of the year’s 24 solar terms, offering guidance on how to navigate the changes of season in order to live happier and healthier.
+The calendar contributes to the ancient Chinese philosophy that living in accordance with nature will enable a harmonious life.
+This article series delves into each solar term and offers guidance on how to navigate the changes of season in order to live happier and healthier.

-For the ancient Chinese, Autumn’s descent from heaven on his earthly voyage was a time of rebirth and renewal.
-Just as nature ceases its abundant growth and sheds leaves down to bare branches, autumn is a good time for us to turn inward, to clear out thoughts and emotions that we do not need, and to even clean out closets and drawers.
+For the ancient Chinese, autumn’s descent from heaven on his earthly voyage was a time of rebirth and renewal.
+Just as nature ceases its abundant growth and sheds leaves down to bare branches, autumn is a good time for us to turn inward, to clear out thoughts and emotions that we don’t need, and to even clean out closets and drawers.

-According to the “bagua,” a system of eight trigrams used in Taoist cosmology, autumn has three yang trigrams on top and three yin trigrams on the bottom.
-This indicates that yang is still dominating yin in autumn, but it is also receding.
+According to the “bagua,” a system of eight trigrams used in Taoist cosmology, autumn has three yang trigrams on top, and three yin trigrams on the bottom.
+This indicates that yang is still dominating yin in autumn, but it’s also receding.

-This also is a hint that yin and yang, also known as the forces of good karma and bad karma, are not strictly opponents of each other.
-Instead, they are actually two components of one object, and can transform into one another.
+This also is a hint that yin and yang, also known as the forces of good karma and bad karma, aren’t strictly opponents of each other.
+Instead, they are actually two components of one object and can transform into one another.

 Living in Harmony With ‘Autumn Begins’

 Autumn is harvest season, and it’s rich with vivid golden colors.
-In the Chinese five element theory, there is a cycle of states that matter, the human body, the earth, and society go through.
-For example, the element wood, leads to the element of fire, which then leads to earth.
-Our body’s organs are also associated with specific elements in Chinese medicine and both the season of autumn and our lungs are associated with metal.
+In the Chinese five element theory, there’s a cycle of states that matter, the human body, the earth, and society go through.
+For example, the element wood leads to the element of fire, which then leads to earth.
+Our body’s organs are also associated with specific elements in Chinese medicine, and both the season of autumn and our lungs are associated with metal.

 Beware of getting bogged down by worries or negative emotions at this time, and do your best to find ways of letting go of your sadness, which is the dominant emotion of the lungs.
 Crying is an action of our breath and lungs.

 Researchers have found depression is prevalent in patients with asthma.
-“All respiratory symptoms, such as wheezing, breathlessness and nightly symptoms, were more common, at a statistically significant level, in participants who had depression and anxiety, even after adjusting for confounders,” notes a 2014 Nordic study.
+“All respiratory symptoms, such as wheezing, breathlessness and nightly symptoms, were more common, at a statistically significant level, in participants who had depression and anxiety, even after adjusting for confounders,” a 2014 Nordic study notes.

 A 2019 study published in the International Journal of Environmental Research and Public Health found depressed smokers reported greater difficulty in quitting tobacco use, and they perceived more severe respiratory symptoms compared to non-depressed smokers.

-Traditional Chinese theory believes that one who gets too depressed may damage their lungs or respiratory system.
+Traditional Chinese theory sees that one who gets too depressed may damage their lungs or respiratory system.
 They may also catch a flu or cold more easily than those who are emotionally stable.

-Protecting your lungs from cold air or cold drinks helps to protect the lungs and prevent coughing, and also promote smooth digestion.
+Protecting your lungs from cold air or cold drinks can help to prevent coughing and promote smooth digestion.
 This can also lead to better skin.

-Additionally, a good massage, especially one that presses on acupressure points, can help to reduce cellulite and prevent toxins from accumulating at this time.
+A good massage on the body and skin, especially one that presses on acupressure points, can help to reduce cellulite and prevent toxins from accumulating.

 Seasonal Foods and Scents

-Fewer stimulating flavors and mild food is what the season calls for, with the exception of sour-tasting foods, which nourish the lung and respiratory system.
+Fewer stimulating flavors and mild food is what the season calls for, with the exception of sour-tasting foods, which nourish the lungs and respiratory system.

-Enjoy almonds, banana, cabbage, celery, citrus fruits, eggs, ginkgo berries, leeks, olive oil, pear, white rice, soy milk or grain milk, white radish, and yams.
+Enjoy almonds, bananas, cabbage, celery, citrus fruits, eggs, gingko berries, leeks, olive oil, pears, white rice, soy milk or grain milk, white radishes, and yams.